Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Methods

 By solving the linear system for $\vec{V}$, we obtain the effective resistance between any two nodes $i$ and node $j$ as

-Here, we are specifically interested in the experimental configuration A from Ref.~\cite{obrero_electrical_2025}, thus we refer to $\Reff$ as the effective resistance diagonally across the network from the northeast-most node to the southwest-most node.
+While $\Reff$ is independent of the choice of $I_0$, a value needs to be chosen to set up the linear system in Eq.~\eqref{eq:LVI} and solve it numerically; we use $I_0=10$ mA to be consistent with prior work in Ref.~\cite{obrero_electrical_2025}.
+Additionally, we are specifically interested in the experimental configuration A from Ref.~\cite{obrero_electrical_2025}, thus we refer to $\Reff$ as the effective resistance diagonally across the network from the northeast-most node to the southwest-most node.
 One example of this configuration, and the resulting voltage at each node, is shown in Fig.~\ref{fig:N200Ensemble}A.

 We also calculate the total effective resistance, also called the Kirchhoff's index, that quantifies the network's global electrical properties.
 It is the pairwise sum of all the effective resistances,